AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

 </ul>
 <h2>Objective</h2>
-    <p>The main goal of this project is to collaboratively develop a console application that applies different numerical methods to solve systems of linear and non-linear equations, differential equations, and matrix inversion.
-The project highlights our understanding of numerical algorithms and our skills in programming and collaborative development.</p>
+    <p>The aim of this project is to design the console application collaboratively which will feature several numerical methods that can solve both linear and non-linear equations systems, differential equations, and matrix inversion.
+The project emphasizes our oral comprehension of numerical algorithms, our programming and joint development competencies</p>

 <h2>Features</h2>
     <ul>
-        <li><strong>Solution of Linear Equations:</strong> Includes Jacobi, Gauss-Seidel, Gauss elimination, Gauss-Jordan elimination, and LU factorization methods.</li>
+        <li><b>Solution of Linear Equations:</b></li> Jacobi, Gauss-Seidel, Gauss elimination, Gauss-Jordan elimination, and LU factorization methods.
-        <li><strong>Solution of Non-linear Equations:</strong> Includes the bisection method, false position method, secant method, and Newton-Raphson method.</li>
+        <li><b>Solution of Non-linear Equations:</b></li> Bisection method, False position method, Secant method and Newton-Raphson method.
-        <li><strong>Solution of Differential Equations:</strong> Uses the Runge-Kutta method.</li>
+        <li><b>Solution of Differential Equations:</b></li> Uses the Runge-Kutta(RK) method.
-        <li><strong>Matrix Inversion:</strong> Provides a matrix inversion solution through numerical computation.</li>
+        <li><b>Matrix Inversion:</b></li> Provides a matrix inversion solution through numerical computation.
     </ul>

 <h2>Repository Structure</h2>
-    <p>The code for each method is organized within individual modules, allowing for flexibility and ease of testing.
-A README section explains each method, the algorithm behind it, and sample code output.
-The project also includes a demonstration video linked below.</p>
+    <p>The code of each method is contained in its own module which allows for some flexibility as well as easier testing.
+In the README section, you will be given insights on methods used and the algorithm for each of them.
+There is also a demonstration video which is included in this project which is linked below.</p>

 <h2>Video Presentation</h2>
-    <p>A 2-minute video demonstrating the functionality of this application can be accessed <a href="your-video-link-here">here</a>.</p>
+    <p>A 2-minute video demonstrating the functionality of this application can be accessed <a href="https://drive.google.com/drive/folders/11_lmAWT6in9oUkwgakqjtj8WanOR72vs">here</a>.</p>

-<h2>Here full explanation of the algorithm being used in each method and detailed explanation is included.</h2>
+<h2>Full explanation of the algorithm being used in each method and detailed explanation is included.</h2>

 <h1>1.
 Jacobi Iterative Method</h1>
     <p>The Jacobi method is an iterative algorithm to solve a system of linear equations of the form:</p>